 Can I hold other jobs on campus while working as a TF or CA?

-Will I need to do any work before the Spring 2025 semester begins?
+Will I need to do any work before the Fall 2025 semester begins?

 Are TFs and CAs eligible to join the Harvard Graduate Student Union?